zencart/documentation/content/dev/contributing/coding_standards.md

 This is for the purpose of maintainability, and controlling understanding of the flow of code changes ... especially important if a bug is later found in the code.

+Guidelines on reformats:

+**PLEASE use restraint in deciding when a reformat is truly required.** Reformats cause unskilled storeowners grief when they go to upgrade, and use up limited core committer time while not fixing bugs.

+- Please do not reformat files unless they  have already been changed for functional reasons within a release.
+- Reformatting should be done with phpStorm set to PSR-12 standards.
+See [this StackOverflow post](https://stackoverflow.com/questions/57475642/phpstorm-and-psr-12-how-can-i-add-it-as-default-coding-style).

 ---

 # Additional Guidelines